yochaigal/cairn/wip/2e/forestcrawl.md

 ### Draw Trails

-- We start by creating the structure of our forest, drawing the first dot representing the **Heart** in the center, Southern part of the region.
+- We start by creating the structure of our forest, drawing the first dot representing the **Heart** in the central, Southern part of the region.
 - We then draw the **trunk**, creating a gentle curve towards the Northwest.
 - Then we draw three **branches** extending from the **trunk**, one towards the East (closer to the **Heart**) and the other towards the West and further North.
 - Finally we draw a single **twig** off of each **branch**.